mbta/tile-server/README.md

 ### Build & Publish Tiles

 To generate all tile images at once, append `tiles` to the `docker run` command.
-You can also upload them directly to S3 by declaring the necessary environment variables.
+You can also upload them directly to S3 by declaring the necessary environment variables:
+* `MAPNIK_TILE_S3_BUCKET`: S3 bucket to upload tiles
+* `AWS_ACCESS_KEY_ID`: AWS access key ID
+* `AWS_SECRET_ACCESS_KEY`: AWS access key
+* `S3_FORCE_OVERWRITE`: controls how files are uploaded to S3; if set to "1" then all files will be uploaded, otherwise only the changed files will be uploaded.
+Whether the file has been changed is determined by the file size.
+It is recommended to set this flag whenever map style is modified, because if the only thing that is changed for a map tile is its color, then the file size is going to remain the same and the tile is not going to be uploaded

+Example:
 ```bash
 $ docker run --tty \
     --name="tile-server" \